NucleusPowered/site-v1/docs/faqs.md

 ### [Who is behind the Nucleus Project?](#who-is)

-The Nucleus Project is lead by **dualspiral**.
-There is support from **HassanS6000**, the lead of EssentialCmds on the main Nucleus plugin, and from Mohron, RysingDragon and TimeTheCat on Nucleus Phonon.
+The Nucleus Project is lead by **dualspiral**, with Mohron, RysingDragon and TimeTheCat on Nucleus Phonon.

 <a class="anchor" id="what-do-they-publish"></a>